 1. How large is the sample?

-The full implementation of the ACS and PRCS Group Quarters data collection began in 2006 and samples approximately 200,000 people living in group quarters annually.
+The full implementation of the ACS and PRCS Group Quarters data collection began in 2006.
+There are approximately 200,000 persons in the group quarters sample each calendar year in the ACS.

 The ACS sampled between 740,000 and 900,000 housing unit addresses annually in 2000 through 2004.